 Is data verified before upload to the NBN Atlas?

 Data on the NBN Atlas will be flagged as either verified or unverified.
+Further information on verification terms is available.

 How can I find out more about searching and analysing the data?